BrainEnergyLab/Inflammation-Index/Using-the-R-Inflammation-Index-Package.md

 **pathToExampleData** argument is just a string that is the path to where we’ve downloaded the [Example morphPreProcessing() Function Output](https://drive.google.com/file/d/1dtgZZuBTPg-uJaWxZy8bOav8mSJs-msY/view?usp=sharing).
+Note that this string must include the name of the file you’ve saved e.g. ‘Users/Test/Downloads/ExampleData.csv’.

 ``` r
 # Read in our example data